Lomé: Architecture

 The city center dates from the early twentieth century.
 There are some remains of colonial architecture, such as the Palace of the Governors or the Sacred Heart Cathedral, in German neo-Gothic style.

 There are also many modern buildings such as the headquarters of the Central Bank of West African States (BCEAO), the West African Development Bank (BOAD), the Togolese Bank for Trade and Industry (BTCI), the Economic Community of West African States (ECoWAS) or hotel buildings such as the Hotel de la Paix, the Mercure Sarakawa Hotel, the Palm Beach Hotel or the famous Hotel du 2 Février, a modernist building mixing concrete and glass panels, culminating at 102 meters with 36 floors, and is the tallest building in Togo.

 Not far away is the Grand Market, with a three-storey hall.
 There are red peppers, limes, dried fish, combs, travel bags, traditional medicinal remedies.
 On the first floor is the kingdom of the famous "Nana Benz", sellers of multiple loincloths made locally, in Europe or India.
 To the west of the city is a residential area which, facing the sea, unfolds long arteries, punctuated by official buildings such as the Palace of Justice and various embassies and consulates.

 Further north, next to the Independence Monument, is the headquarters of the Rally of the Togolese People (RPT) and an important convention center.

 More eccentric, compared to the center of the city, we find in Akodesséwa, a much more specialized market than the large market and for good reason, it is the fetish market.
 Fetishes, gongons, gray-gray are found here.
 The port of Lomé serves most of the landlocked countries of the Sahel, especially since the political problems experienced by Côte d'Ivoire and which deprives Abidjan of an economic outlet for countries such as Mali or Burkina Faso.
 Lomé is therefore taking advantage of the difficult political situation in Côte d'Ivoire.

 Places of worship

 Among the places of worship, they are predominantly Christian churches and temples : Roman Catholic Archdiocese of Lomé (Catholic Church), Evangelical Presbyterian Church of Togo (World Communion of Reformed Churches), Togo Baptist Convention (Baptist World Alliance), Living Faith Church Worldwide, Redeemed Christian Church of God, Assemblies of God.
 There are also Muslim mosques.

 Education

 The University of Lomé (previously called University of Benin), located in Lomé Tokoin, was founded in 1970.

-Schools located in the city include American International School of Lomé, British School of Lomé, Ecole Internationale Arc-en-Ciel and Lycée Français de Lomé.
+Schools located in the city include American International School of Lomé, British School of Lomé, Ecole Internationale Arc-en-Ciel, Saint-Joseph College of Lomé and Lycée Français de Lomé.

 Transport

 Road

-For urban transport, there are a few taxis, but it is the motorcycle taxis (zémidjans) which are most used.
+For urban transport, there are a few taxis; however, motorcycle taxis (zémidjans) are more commonly used.